 “There comes a time in life when you are asked to disappoint your family to be true to yourself.
 And if you dare to say ‘no’ to yourself – out of a fear of rejection and abandonment, and ‘yes’ to them – out of a need for approval and validation, chances are that you will regret it for the rest of your life.” ~ Luminita D. Saviuc

 There is something about family that makes us behave in bizarre ways.
-Something about family that makes us think it’s okay to betray Ourselves, our dreams, our calling in life, our happiness, needs, and desires just so we can please Them.
-Our family’s needs always seem more important than our own needs.
+Something about family that makes us think it’s okay to betray ourselves – our dreams, our calling in life, our happiness, needs, and desires – just so we can please them.

-On Having the Courage to Disappoint Your Family to Be True to Yourself
+On Having the Great Courage to Disappoint Your Family to Be True to Yourself

 “When you give to others to the degree that you sacrifice yourself, you make the other person a thief.” ~ Iyanla Vanzant

 There are many roles we all play each day, within our family and home environment: mother, daughter, child, father, husband, wife, etc., and many expectations we try to meet each day.
 We want to make our families proud and happy.
 We want to give them the best we’ve got.
 But the sad thing about it is that often times we give so much of ourselves to them, that there is nothing left for us.